jlmayo/ReadMe-Generator/ReadMeGenerator/ReadMe.md

   ## Description

-  This application utilizes node.JS to create a ReadMe file from the command line.
+  This application generates a standard ReadMe file.

   ## Table of Contents